 We have activities and discussions that allow us to get to know one another, learn from each another and share about our experiences.
-We also have a time where we share about upcoming community events whether they are events specifically for the LGBTQ community or for the community at large.

 Our goal is to ensure that the majority of people attending are in fact LGBTQ-identified.
 Some of the resource people present, however, may not be LGBTQ-identified, but are present because they are allies who bring special expertise.
 Allies are welcome, but are expected to undergo sensitivity training prior to attending the group.

 The dates, times, and locations of the Rainbow Multicultural Connect social evening are listed (as with all SPECTRUM events) on the SPECTRUM Calendar.

 Coming Out Discussion Group This event is not specific to newcomers, but we believe that many newcomers may be experiencing a new freedom in Canada that they may not have had in their previous country and processing this new freedom with others in the Rainbow community could be helpful.

 The first half of each meeting will focus on the advertised topic; the last half will be an open discussion.
 We meet on the fourth Wednesdays of the month.
 If there is enough demand, we will see if we can add a second meeting each month.
 NOTE: This is a cell-phone-free environment.
 During each group meeting we require that participants put their phones away, and focus on what is happening in the group – out of respect for other participants.